Reuben Greenberg

 Reuben Morris Greenberg (June 24, 1943 – September 24, 2014) was the first black police chief of Charleston, South Carolina, and known for being an innovative criminologist.

 He was police chief there from 1982 until his retirement in 2005.

 Childhood

 Born on June 24, 1943, in Houston, Texas, Greenberg was the son of a Russian Jewish immigrant father and an African-American mother.
 Of Ashkenazi Jewish ancestry on his father's side, he converted to his father's religion of Judaism at the age of 26.

 Education

 Greenberg received his bachelor's degree in anthropology from San Francisco State University in 1967, and earned master's degrees in public administration and city planning from University of California, Berkeley in 1969 and 1975.
 He was also a graduate of the FBI Academy.

 Teaching career

+While he was chief of police in Charleston So.
+Carolina, he taught one semester of criminology at the Citadel.
 He taught sociology as an assistant professor at California State University, political science at the University of North Carolina at Chapel Hill, and criminal justice at Florida International University.